Quantifying the Internal Validity of Weighted Estimands

 We use a proposition that is essentially a special case of Theorem 1 in \cite{ChaisemartinDHaultfoeuille2020} to obtain a representation of $\beta_\text{TWFE}$ as a weighted average.

 \begin{proposition} Suppose Assumption \ref{assn:DiD} holds.
 Then

-where $a_\text{TWFE}(g,t) = 1 - \frac{1}{T}\sum_{s=1}^T \E[D_s\mid G = g] - \E[D_t] + \frac{1}{T}\sum_{s=1}^T \E[D_s]$. \end{proposition}
+where $a_\text{TWFE}(g,t) \coloneqq 1 - \frac{1}{T}\sum_{s=1}^T \E[D_s\mid G = g] - \E[D_t] + \frac{1}{T}\sum_{s=1}^T \E[D_s]$. \end{proposition}

-We show the above representation satisfies equation \eqref{eq:weighted_est_def} by introducing an auxiliary variable $P$ that is uniformly distributed on $\{1,\ldots,T\}$ independently from $\{(Y_t(0),Y_t(1),G)\}_{t=1}^T$.
-This \textit{period} variable denotes the time period and we use it to define $(Y(1),Y(0),Y,D) \coloneqq (Y_P(1),Y_P(0),Y_P,D_P)$, which are potential outcomes, the realized outcome, and treatment at random period $P$, respectively.
+We show that this representation satisfies equation \eqref{eq:weighted_est_def} by introducing an auxiliary variable $P$, uniformly distributed on $\{1,\ldots,T\}$ independently of $\{(Y_t(0),Y_t(1),G)\}_{t=1}^T$.
+This \textit{period} variable denotes the time period and is used to define $(Y(1),Y(0),Y,D) \coloneqq (Y_P(1),Y_P(0),Y_P,D_P)$, the potential outcomes, realized outcome, and treatment at random period $P$, respectively.

-Letting $X = (G,P)$, this means we can write $\beta_\text{TWFE}$ as
+Letting $X \coloneqq (G,P)$, this means we can write $\beta_\text{TWFE}$ as

-where $\tau_0(X) = \E[Y(1) - Y(0) \mid D = 1, G, P]$, $a_\text{TWFE}(X)$ is not generally nonnegative, and the average is taken over the treated units, i.e., $W_0 = D$.\footnote{$\tau_0(X)$ is what \cite{CallawaySantAnna2021} call ``the group-time average treatment effect.''} A nonnegative weight function can be obtained under the assumption that $\tau_0(X)$ is constant over time.
-This property was described in \citet[Appendix 3.1]{ChaisemartinDHaultfoeuille2020} and \citet[Section 3.1.1]{Goodman-Bacon2021}, and the resulting representations of the TWFE estimand are given in their Theorem S2 and equation (16), respectively.
-The following proposition yields a simple expression for the weights in our setting.
+where $\tau_0(X) = \E[Y(1) - Y(0) \mid D=1, G, P]$, and $a_\text{TWFE}(X)$ is not generally nonnegative.
+A nonnegative weight function can be obtained if $\tau_0(X)$ is assumed constant over time.
+This property was described by \citet[Appendix 3.1]{ChaisemartinDHaultfoeuille2020} and \citet[Section 3.1.1]{Goodman-Bacon2021}, and the resulting representations of the TWFE estimand are given in their Theorem S2 and equation (16), respectively.
+The following proposition gives a simple expression for the weights in our setting.

 \begin{proposition} Suppose Assumption \ref{assn:DiD} holds and that $\E[Y_t(1) - Y_t(0)\mid D=1, G] = \E[Y_s(1) - Y_s(0)\mid D=1, G]$ for any $s,t \in \{1,\ldots,T\}$.
 Then